christianhelle/refitter/docs/docfx_project/articles/cli-tool.md

                                                                  - SingleClientFromPathSegments
                                                                  See https://refitter.github.io/api/Refitter.Core.OperationNameGeneratorTypes.html for more information
         --immutable-records                                      Generate contracts as immutable records instead of classes
-        --use-apizr                                              Set to true to use Apizr by:
+        --use-apizr                                              Use Apizr by:
                                                                  - Adding a final IApizrRequestOptions options parameter to all generated methods
                                                                  - Providing cancellation tokens by Apizr request options instead of a dedicated parameter
                                                                  - Using method overloads instead of optional parameters
                                                                  See https://refitter.github.io for more information and https://www.apizr.net to get started with Apizr
-        --use-dynamic-querystring-parameters                     Set to <c>true</c> to wrap multiple query parameters into a single complex one.
-Default is <c>false</c> (no wrapping).
+        --use-dynamic-querystring-parameters                     Enable wrapping multiple query parameters into a single complex one.
+Default is no wrapping.
                                                                  See https://github.com/reactiveui/refit?tab=readme-ov-file#dynamic-querystring-parameters for more information
+        --use-polymorphic-serialization                          Use System.Text.Json polymorphic serialization.
-        --use-polymorphic-serialization                          Replaces NSwag JsonInheritanceConverter attributes with System.Text.Json JsonPolymorphicAttributes.
-To have the native support of inheritance (de)serialization and fallback to base types when payloads with (yet) unknown types are offered by newer versions of an API.
+                                                                 Replaces NSwag JsonInheritanceConverter attributes with System.Text.Json JsonPolymorphicAttributes.
+                                                                 To have the native support of inheritance (de)serialization and fallback to base types when
+                                                                 payloads with (yet) unknown types are offered by newer versions of an API
                                                                  See https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/polymorphism for more information
+        --disposable                                             Generate refit clients that implement IDisposable
 ```

 To generate code from an OpenAPI specifications file, run the following: